header logo

 The oldest college football players today - Top 10 surprise you

-While it’s not uncommon to see players in their late 30s and 40s in the NFL, the prevailing notion that age is a limiting factor in college football is becoming increasingly inaccurate.
-The landscape of collegiate football has evolved to a point where age is no longer a significant deterrent.
-We now witness seasoned veterans, aged 40, 50, and beyond, taking the field at universities.
-Despite the challenges posed by physicality, endurance, and competition, these stars manage to participate in at least one or two games.
-Perhaps you’re wondering whom Wintips is referring to.
-Let’s delve into the oldest college football players list below to uncover the answer.
+While it's not uncommon to see players in their late 30s and 40s in the NFL, the prevailing notion that age is a limiting factor in college football has become increasingly inaccurate.
+The landscape of collegiate football has evolved to the extent that age is no longer a significant deterrent.
+Today, we see seasoned veterans, aged 40, 50, and beyond, taking the field in college football.
+Despite the challenges posed by physicality, endurance, and competition, these athletes manage to compete in at least a few games.
+Perhaps you're wondering whom Wintips is referring to.
+Let's delve into the oldest college football players listed below to uncover the answer.

-As a fifth-year TE preparing to play for the Miami Hurricanes, Cam McCormick sent shockwaves through the college football world when he announced his decision to return to the field, considering his injury history.
-Turning 26 in April, McCormick began his career with the Oregon Ducks and was recruited alongside Eagles QB Jalen Hurts.
+As a fifth-year tight end (TE) preparing to play for the Miami Hurricanes, Cam McCormick shocked the college football world when he announced his decision to return to the field, despite his history of injuries.
+McCormick, who will turn 26 in April, began his career with the Oregon Ducks.
+He was part of the same recruiting class as Philadelphia Eagles quarterback Jalen Hurts, though they played for different programs.

 C. McCormick attended Bend's Summit High School beginning in 2012